StandardDAOfinance/pSDAcontracts/README.md

 npx solhint 'contracts/**/*.sol' --fix
 ```

+# Configuring the tokensale

+Configure the `config/tokensale.json`,  `config/airdrop.json` , and  `config/whitelist.json` files with the appropriate config information for your tokensale.
+Make sure these are configured before you deploy.

+# Deploying the project

+Instructions apply to test and production.
+First, create a Moralis server.
+Then, create a `.env` file in the root of the project.
+Then enter the new Moralis server credentials to your `.env` file.
+Once you have set up your `config/tokensale.json` file, run:

+`npx hardhat --network (rinkeby/kovan/ropsten/mainnet) deploy`.
+The deployer will:

+1. Deploy all smart contracts
+2. configure the Diamond contract
+3. install event listeners in Moralis for the installed smart contracts
+4. Publish the tokensale specified in the `config/tokensale.json file.

+The airdrop is not published.
+You will need to do that yourself.

+# Publish an tokensale

+Configure the `config/tokensale.json`  then open up a terminal window and enter:

+`npx hardhat --network rinkeby publish-tokensale --tokensale ./config/tokensale.json

+# Publish an airdrop

+Configure the `config/airdrop.json` , and  `config/whitelist.json` files as you need them, then open up a terminal window and enter:

+`npx hardhat --network rinkeby publish-airdrop --airdrop ./config/airdrops.json --whitelist ./config/whitelist.json --id [tokensaleid]`

+# Redeem an airdrop

+To redeem an airdrop:

+`npx hardhat --network (rinkeby/kovan/ropsten/mainnet) redeem-airdrop --airdrop [airdropid] --address [address] --unitprice 0.0001 --tokensale [tokensaleid] --quantity 1`

+# Purchase a token (no airdrop)

+To purchase a token from the tokensale:

+`npx hardhat --network (rinkeby/kovan/ropsten/mainnet) purchase-token --airdrop [airdropid] --address [address] --unitprice 0.0001 --tokensale [tokensaleid] --quantity 1`

 # Etherscan verification

 To try out Etherscan verification, you first need to deploy a contract to an Ethereum network that's supported by Etherscan, such as Ropsten.